Psalms For Life

 and I’ll tell everyone what you’ve done for me.

-16 You don’t want mere sacrifices
+16 You don’t want a sacrifice

-or I’d give them to you.
+or I’d give it to you.

 17 The sacrifice God accepts